qjebbs/go-sqlf/readme.md

 ## Go SQL Fragment (go-sqlf)

+> [!WARNING]
+> This package is in an alpha stage.
+The API is subject to change.

 Package `sqlf` is dedicated to building SQL queries by composing fragments.

-> `v4` makes the package exceptionally lightweight and easy to use by preserving only the native bind variable syntax of `database/sql`.

 Unlike other SQL builders or ORMs, `*Fragment` is the only concept you need to understand.
 It uses the same bind variable syntax (`?` / `$1`) as `database/sql`, which can refer to both ordinary args and fragment builders in args.